Winter Weather Advisory issued for Matanuska Valley by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for City and Borough of Sitka, Western Kupreanof and Kuiu Island by NWS
+Winter Weather Advisory issued for Moses Lake Area, Spokane Area, Upper Columbia Basin by NWS

-Effective: 2022-12-08 17:38:00 AKST Expires: 2022-12-09 09:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-For the latest road conditions call 5 1 1 or visit 511.alaska.gov.
-Target Area: City and Borough of Sitka; Western Kupreanof and Kuiu Island WINTER WEATHER ADVISORY IN EFFECT UNTIL 9 AM AKST FRIDAY * WHAT...Snow.
-Additional snow accumulations of 3 to 6 inches. * WHERE...City and Borough of Sitka, Port Alexander, Little Port Walter, and Kake. * WHEN...Until 9 AM AKST Friday. * IMPACTS...Plan on slippery road conditions.
-Heavy snow will result in reduced visibilities at times. * ADDITIONAL DETAILS...Bands of snow showers moving through the area will result in highly variable snowfall accumulations through the morning hours on Friday.
-Individual snow showers may contribute to significantly more snow across short distances.
+Effective: 2022-12-10 11:52:00 PST Expires: 2022-12-10 12:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Target Area: Moses Lake Area; Spokane Area; Upper Columbia Basin; Washington Palouse WINTER WEATHER ADVISORY WILL EXPIRE AT NOON PST TODAY The significant snow threat has ended.
+Temperatures and surfaces are above freezing.
+Light snow showers will likely continue but with little to no accumulation expected.

 weather.gov